- Our Services

 All lighting must be Energy Star qualified with the following exceptions: motion-sensitive outdoor spotlights and solar-powered accent and pathway lighting.
 LED technology is currently not certified by Energy Star, however, LEDs are acceptable.

 Carbon monoxide detectors (hard-wired units) must be installed (at one per every approximate 1000 square feet) in any house containing combustion appliances, and/or an attached garage.

 Performance testing of the house should be completed as part of the commissioning process.
 The SNAPSHOT form is a testing template and is available for download to record the testing information.
-Further information available in Research Report 0413b: SNAPSHOT Form.
+Further information available in Building America Report 0413b: SNAPSHOT Form.

 In a production setting, each model type (i.e., floor plan) must be tested until two consecutive houses of this model type meet testing requirements.
 Additional, testing on this model type can be reduced to a sampling rate of 1 in 7 (i.e., 1 test, with 6 referenced houses).
 Small additions to a floor plan (e.g., bay window, conversion of den to bedroom) are considered to be the same model type; major changes (e.g., bonus room over the garage, conversion of garage into a hobby room, etc) must be considered a separate model type.
 Unique or custom house plans must each be individually tested.